-Click Fuse My App to build your app with this security.
+Click Build My App to build your app with this security.

 Congratulations!
 You now have a mobile app fully integrated with security.

-Troubleshooting Tips – Common Reasons for Fused Apps to Exit
+Troubleshooting Tips – Common Reasons for Built Apps to Exit

-Here is a list of the most common causes for a Fused app to exit when the Appdome’s Mobile Security Suite has been Fused in your app:
+Here is a list of the most common causes for a Fused app to exit when the Appdome’s Mobile Security Suite has been added in your app:

 If you Fused URL Whitelisting and the app tried to access a URL which was not on the allowed URL list (ie: the whitelist), this will result in the app to exit, for the protection of the user.
 If you want to allow that particular URL, simply add the additional URL to the allowed list and Fuse your app again.

 If you Fused OS integrity checks, and the user opens or runs the app on a Jailbroken or Rooted device, this will cause the app to exit.
 This is the expected behavior.
 Appdome has specific checks for jailbreak and root detection and does not allow the app to open on a jailbroken or rooted device when this feature is enabled.